SSLMate/certspotter/man/certspotter.md

 # ERROR HANDLING

-When certspotter encounters a problem with the local system (e.g. failure to write a file or execute a script), it prints a message to stderr and exits with a non-zero status.
+When certspotter encounters a problem with the local system (e.g. failure to write a file, send an email, or execute a script), it prints a message to stderr and exits with a non-zero status.

-When certspotter encounters a problem monitoring a log, it prints a message to stderr if `-verbose` is specified and continues running.
-It will try monitoring the log again later;
+When certspotter encounters a problem loading the log list during startup, it prints a message to stderr and exits with a non-zero status.
+When certspotter encounters a problem reloading the log list, it prints a message to stderr and continues running with the previously-loaded log list.
+It will try reloading the log list again later.

+When certspotter encounters a problem contacting a log, it writes the error to a file in the state directory and continues running.
+It will try contacting the log again later;
 most log errors are transient.
+The last 7 days of errors are kept.

 Every 24 hours (unless overridden by `-healthcheck`), certspotter performs the following health checks: